-The sRGB color space is typically used as the standard color space in digital camera image encoding since it is expected that the images will likely be viewed on a display that is calibrated for that color space (although that is rarely the case in medicine or the general consumer market; but is more often found in the marketing, print, cosmetic and gaming/entertainment industries).
+The sRGB color space is typically used as the standard color space in digital camera image encoding since it is expected that the images will likely be viewed on a display that is calibrated for that color space (although that is rarely the case in medicine).
 Digital single-lens reflex (DSLR) cameras tend to give the user more control over how the color data is processed and formatted.
 The DSLRs usually offer the user the ability to store the image data in a proprietary RAW format, which is uncompressed, has larger grayscale resolution (bit-depth), and includes minimal image enhancements applied to the original data.
 Since image enhancements can make it more difficult to color-correct an image in post-processing, the RAW format can have some advantages.
 The camera manufacturer's RAW file format is generally specific to the manufacturer, and usually requires the manufacturer's software to view the image properly.
 However, some third party companies have RAW image converters/decoders that are able to extract the image data from the RAW image files and transform them into a common format (such as DNG) that preserves much of the image information [7].

 Figure 1: Functional flow diagram of a generic digital color image process, from image capture to its display.
+The concept of the reference image is used for workflows were color correction are applied.

 Before an image file can be viewed, it must be processed by a computer and rendered properly on a display.
-In the simplest case, the computer recognizes the compressed (or uncompressed as the case may be) file format and directly drives the display input.
-If the display was calibrated to the same color space as the encoded image data (e.g. sRGB), then there is a good chance that the scene colors will be rendered properly to the viewer.
+In the simplest case, the image processing software recognizes the compressed (or uncompressed as the case may be) file format and directly drives the display input.
+If the display was calibrated to the same color space as the encoded image data (e.g. sRGB), then there is a chance that the scene colors will be rendered properly to the viewer.
 However, as we will discuss later, directly rendering images without color-correcting can yield significant color errors.
 Fortunately, the accuracy and reliability of the color images can be significantly improved by employing methods used by professional photographers.
-It is common practice to place a reference color chart (e.g. Macbeth chart), with well-characterized colors, in the same scene as the object to be photographed [8,9].
+It is common practice to place a reference color chart (e.g. Macbeth color chart), with well-characterized colors, in the same scene as the object to be photographed [8,9].
 The digital images of the reference color chart taken under the same conditions as the intended object of interest can be compared and used to color-correct the object image data.
-The color-correction can be implemented by directly creating a new image file with the corrected color data transformed to a standard color space (e.g. sRGB) for later viewing.
+The color correction can be implemented by directly creating a new image file with the corrected color data transformed to a standard color space (e.g. sRGB) for later viewing.

 Alternatively, the necessary transformation needed to color-correct the original object image can be saved separately as a color preset or profile.
 This preset or profile must then be applied to the original image prior to being rendered by the display.
-This open-loop process can work well for fixed viewing environments with a stable display setup.
-However, a more flexible closed-loop process can also be utilized using the open source ICC profile methodology [9].
+This open-loop process can work for a fixed image capture and display viewing environment, which is difficult to obtain in a clinical context.
+However, a more flexible closed-loop process can also be utilized using the open source ICC profile methodology [10].
 The ICC framework uses a virtual interconnection color space that transforms the color-corrected image to the proper color space used by the output device, either printer or display.